ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-07-28"
+lastupdated: "2017-09-26"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Use LUKS in Red Hat Enterprise Linux for Full Disk Encryption
+# Using LUKS in Red Hat Enterprise Linux for Full Disk Encryption

 Linux Unified Key Setup-on-disk-format (LUKS) allows you to encrypt partitions on your Red Hat Enterprise Linux 6 (server), which is particularly important when it comes to mobile computers and removable media.
 LUKS allows multiple user keys to decrypt a master key that is used for the bulk encryption of the partition.